itferland/azure-selflab/README.md

 3. **Federated Identity:** GitHub Actions uses OIDC to securely authenticate to Azure without static secrets.

 ## Why This Project?
 This project was built to deepen my expertise in IAM, Okta, and cloud automation—key skills for modern IT and DevOps roles.
-It reflects real-world scenarios in enterprise environments and prepares me for advanced roles in IT systems engineering and automation.
+It reflects real-world scenarios in enterprise environments.

 ## Repository
 [GitHub Repo](https://github.com/itferland/azure-selflab)